Mary E. Grigar, PhD

 qzeng@lakeforest.edu

 Christa lives in the suburbs with family.
-In her free time, she enjoys gardening, crafting and authentic Chinese cooking.
+In her free time, she enjoys gardening, crafting and authentic Chinese food cooking.

 Services offered in the Health Center include physical examinations, illness evaluation and management, minor injury evaluation and management, sexual health (birth control, STI education/testing/treatment), prescription management, wellness and nutrition counseling, some on-site testing as well as other blood draws and laboratory services.
 Services that are not performed on-site will be referred and billed to a student’s individual health insurance plan (such as x-rays, laboratory testing, and physician specialist appointments).